nsdf-fabric/nsdf-sdlc/docs/06-Software-Security.md

-## Enforce security of Continuous Deployment
+## Enforce Security of Continuous Deployment

 All CD tools automatically filter secure _environment variables and tokens r_emoving them from the \_build log_ and replacing them with some _obfuscated_ text.
 But, once a VM is booted and tests are running, all these tools have less control over what information utilities or add-ons can print to the VM’s standard output.